 Smokey SAM A 13-inch rocket designed to fly up to an altitude of 200 to 300 feet above ground level and leave a smoke trail.
-The left-over rocket body is a white attached parachute.

-Styrofoam body.

-Alternative Rocket A model rocket smaller in size and scale than a Smokey SAM with an if necessary and easily contained within a five-gallon bucket.
+The left-over rocket body is a white Styrofoam body.
+Alternative Rocket A model rocket smaller in size and scale than a Smokey SAM with an attached parachute.
+Smoke Grenade A flare type non-explosive smoke generator that is designed to be hand held, if necessary and easily contained within a five-gallon bucket.
 The spent grenade is a 12-inch long cardboard tube, or a small metal can the approximate size of an aluminum soda can.